 Why we like it?

-After months of testing ECOS primers and paints, we experienced no odor, exceptional coverage, excellent hiding ability and excellent durability.
-In fact, we've found Ecos products to be as safe or safer than any paint we've ever used.
+After months of testing ECOS primers and paints, we experienced no odor once dried, exceptional coverage, excellent hiding ability and excellent durability.
+In fact, we've found ECOS products to be as safe or safer than any paint we've ever used.
 Many of our customers who have used other brands of zero VOC paint say this is as good as it gets.

 Who is ECOS?

-Ecos started in the UK 25 years ago and has been formulating and manufacturing paints for the European market.
+ECOS started in the UK over 35 years ago and has been formulating and manufacturing paints for the European market.
 Their company started the way many of the companies we represent started--with a passion to make the safest products available for children and those challenged by asthma, allergies and chemically sensitivities.
-They make paint that is truly non-toxic and zero VOC like Mythic and AFM but with some major differences.
+They make paint that is truly non-toxic and zero VOC like other major brands but with some major differences.